Lupin the 3rd (film)

-Lupin III (ルパン三世, Rupan Sansei) is a 2014 Japanese heist film directed by Ryuhei Kitamura based on the manga of the same name by Monkey Punch, starring an ensemble cast led by Shun Oguri, Jerry Yan, Tetsuji Tamayama, Gō Ayano, Meisa Kuroki and Tadanobu Asano.
-It is the second live-action film adaptation of the manga, following Lupin III: Strange Psychokinetic Strategy (1974).
+Lupin III (ルパン三世, Rupan Sansei) is a 2014 Japanese heist film directed by Ryuhei Kitamura and based on the 1967–69 manga series of the same name by Monkey Punch.
+The film stars an ensemble cast featuring Shun Oguri, Jerry Yan, Tetsuji Tamayama, Gō Ayano, Meisa Kuroki and Tadanobu Asano.
+It is the second live action film adaptation of the manga, following Lupin III: Strange Psychokinetic Strategy (1974).

 The film is an origin story that presents its characters in a modernized context, and follows the title character as he forms his thieving gang to steal a Cleopatran necklace while facing opposition from Michael Lee, his rival, and Pramuk, a crime boss.

 Lupin the 3rd premiered in Japan on August 30, 2014, and made its international premiere at LA EigaFest 2014.
 Although financially successful, critical and audience opinions of the film were mixed to negative, with criticism frequently focusing on the film's derivative and convoluted narrative.
 Other areas of the production, such as the cast's delivery of the screenplay's largely English dialogue, were also frequently targeted for criticism.